arlonproj/arlon/docs/gen2_profiles_proposal_1.md

 * Any limitations of ApplicationSets (for e.g. lack of Sync Wave support?)
 * The lightweight nature of this design may cause some to perceive Arlon's contribution to be very minimal (it's a thin wrapper around ArgoCD constructs).
+* Relies on ApplicationSet, which is ArgoCD specific, making it harder to port Arlon to other gitops tools in the future, e.g. Flux.

 Potential solution(s) to the first issue:
 * We could represent Gen2 profiles using a custom resource, either a new type, or by overloading